 At the turn of the 21st century, economic development in the Central Asian countries entered a new stage, which generated greater demand for investments than 10 years ago.
 Since internal investments within the countries are far from sufficient for economic development, the shortage of investment has become a key restricting factor to further economic development and substantial growth.
 Therefore, all the Central Asian countries are exacting increasing efforts to attract foreign investments and improve the investment environment.
-Kazakhstan, Kyrgyzstan, Tajikistan, etc. have successively published the International Investment Protection Law and signed the Agreement on the Encouragement and Mutual Protection of Investments with China.
-The National Support of Direct Investment Law published by Kazakhstan, the Investment Activity Law by Uzbekistan, the Foreign Investment Law by Kyrgyzstan, and the Foreign Investment Law and the Investment Law by Turkmenistan all encourage foreign investments.
+Kazakhstan, Kyrgyzstan, Tajikistan, etc. have successively published the International Investment Protection Law and signed the Agreement on the Encouragement and Mutual Protection of Investment Activity Law by Uzbekistan, the Foreign Investment Law published by Kazakhstan, the Investment Law and the Investment Law by Turkmenistan all encourage foreign investments.
 The countries have all formulated preferential policies aimed at attracting foreign investments.